If you want to get married or form a civil partnership in England or Wales you must both give notice at the Register Office.

 Notices are displayed in the public notice book at the register office for 28 clear days.
 Only then can the Marriage' or Civil Partnership 'Schedule' be issued.

 The Registration Officer will then discuss with you at your appointment.
 Your marriage cannot take place without them.

 If you are subject to Immigration Control you could have your notice extended to 70 days if referred to the Immigration Team.
 The Registration Officer will hand you a leaflet explaining the next steps.
 You are advised not to plan your marriage ceremony date until the 70 days have expired.

-The 'Authorities for Marriage' or 'Schedule' are only valid for use in the venue of the wedding or partnership.
+The 'Schedule' is only valid for use in the venue of the wedding or partnership.

 You must be certain of the place in which you plan to be married or form a civil partnership at the time of giving your notice.